 In a neighborhood of similar homes, why is one worth more than the other?
 The answer is simple: every home is different.
 When a home is sold, a willing seller and a willing buyer have just announced to the World the value of that home.
 From there, other similar homes are bench-marked, but other factors come into play.
 The most important value factors are as follows:

 Location: Everyone has heard the phrase "location, location, location!"
 The reason being, it truly is the number one reason for a home being higher in value, or less in value.
 The closer a home is to jobs, parks, transportation, schools, shopping, entertainment and community services, the more desirable a home is.
 In contrast, if a home is poorly located, such as backing up to a busy road, or situated right next to big power lines, or near an industrial area, the home value drops.
+Value adjustment within a CMA is critical when it comes to a location issue.
 Hence, "location, location, location."

 Features/Upgrades: If you compare two homes similar in size, similar in condition, and located the same as well, then "amenities" will be the determining factors if one is higher in value than the other.
 Amenities such as a pool, remodeled kitchen or baths, outdoor kitchen or BBQ, or larger lot, ect.